 The school is constantly expanding its offerings with community partnerships with important arts and city organizations such as the Federal Way Symphony, Federal Way Youth Symphony, Federal Way Arts Commission, and Federal Way School District.

 Bringing years of professional experience, the internationally-acclaimed and award-winning staff is comprised of many of the area’s top educators.
-The highly diverse staff regularly performs with major regional orchestras as section leaders and soloists, in national touring jazz and rock groups, have taught at universities, and also work as composers in the film and video game industry.
+The highly diverse staff regularly performs with major national and local orchestras as section leaders and soloists, in national touring jazz and rock groups, have taught at universities and K-12 public/private schools, and also work as composers in the film and video game industry.

 Our School Founder, STEVE LYNCH